abuseofnotation/category-theory-illustrated/01_set/text.md

 ![Function from a smaller set to a bigger one](function_small_big.svg)

-One thing that you cannot have is a function in which a domain element is not mapped to anything, or is mapped to more than one codomain element.
-That would mean the relationship expressed by it is *many-to-many*, and as we said in the beginning, functions only model many-to-one relationships.
-There is a reason for this, and we will discuss it shortly.
+One thing that you cannot have is a domain element which is not mapped to anything, or which is mapped to more than one codomain element.
+That would mean the relationship expressed by the function will be *many-to-many*, and, as we said in the beginning, functions only model many-to-one relationships.
+There is a reason for that "design decision", and we will arrive at it shortly.

 Sets and functions can express relationships between all kinds of objects, and even people.
 Every question that you ask can most probably be expressed as a function.

 The question "How far are we from New York?" is a function with a domain the set of places in the world and a codomain, consisting of the set of all positive numbers

-Question: Some people might say that the codomain of the function is bigger than it should be.
+Question: Some people might say that the codomain of this function is bigger than it should be.
 How would you refine it?

 The question "Who is my father?" is a function whose domain is the set of all people in the world.
 Question: What is the codomain of this function?